constraintAutomaton/Introducing-Collaborative-Link-Traversal-Query-Processing/content/methodology.md

 The advantage of this strategy is that it's a simple way to avoid redundant calculations as all engines have the same link queue.
 Every engine can then execute the query on their own with no consideration for redundancy.
-Another possibility would be to let one peer do the join operation while the other peers handle the traversal and the execution of the query.
+Another possibility would be to let one peer do the join operation while the other peers handle the traversal and the execution of the query as inspired by the "slave-master" paradigm of [](cite:cites 8029358).
 The problem with this strategy is the necessary communication and the potential locking mechanism to avoid inconsistencies.

 </li>